kathamer/DebianKindle/README.md

 Now that you have a terminal, you will be able to install the Debian chroot.
 Here's where it gets complicated.
 First, you need to generate a Debian image appropriate for your device.
 Use `MakeImage.sh` to do this.
 Run the script on a Linux system to generate the image.
-If you do not have access to a Linux system, PM me and I will give you a pre-generated one.
+If you do not have access to a Linux system, message me and I can provide a pre generated one.

 Now, move the `debian.ext3` file on to your Kindle's root directory.
 You're almost there.
 Next, you need to move the `RunDebian.sh` script and the `UpdateInitScript.sh` script